bappyBDN/Smart_Office_Monitor/README.md

 For example, if a light is left ON after office hours, the system can detect it and send an alert.

-This can help reduce electricity waste and make building management easier.
+This can reduce electricity waste and make building management easier.

 ---